- Population in 1801 - 1894.

-- A full transcription of the 1891 Census of the Huntingdon Registration District (RG12/1237) in which Sapley was enumerated, and which took place on 5th April 1891, is available as fiche C9 from the Huntingdonshire FHS.
+- A full transcription of the 1891 Census of the Huntingdon Registration District (RG12/1237) in which Sapley was enumerated, and which took place on 5th April 1891, is available as fiche C9 from the Cambridgeshire and Huntingdonshire FHS.

 - The is no church in Sapley, nor has there ever been.
 The fuctions of the parish church were provided by Hartford Parish Church which now is responsible for Sapley.

 - Civil registration arrangements for Sapley is, and always has been, the same as for Hartford.
 That is to say, Sapley comes under the Huntingdon Registration District.

 - A transcript of the Sapley parish entries from 1932 Victoria County Series

 - Ask for a calculation of the distance from Sapley to another place.

 - An old map of Sapley in the 19th century is available.

 You can see maps centred on OS grid reference TL244746 (Lat/Lon: 52.355356, -0.174825), Sapley which are provided by: